Bruce Samazan: Career

-Neighbours and Home and Away

-After the demise of E Street, Bruce was immediately cast in Network Ten's other major soap series, Neighbours.
-He played Mark Gottlieb, brother of established character Stephen.
+After the demise of E Street, Samazan was immediately cast in Network Ten's other major soap series, Neighbours.
+He played Mark Gottlieb, brother of established character Stephen Gottlieb (Lochie Daddo).
+Samazan also hosted ABC's country music television show Stampede, which began airing in February 1994.
+Samazan regularly flew from Melbourne, where he was filming Neighbours, to Brisbane to host the show.

-From Neighbours, he went straight into the Seven Network's Home and Away for a six-month guest stint as the psychotic Brad Cooper who raped Chloe Richards.
+From Neighbours, he went straight into the Seven Network's Home and Away for a six-month guest stint as the psychotic Brad Cooper who raped Chloe Richards (Kristy Wright).
 He had previously guested on the serial as Mick in 1989 for four episodes.

+In 1998, Samazan became a presenter on Network Ten's home improvement show Bright Ideas.
+He also appeared in guest roles in Big Sky and Head Start, followed by a role in the 1998 thriller film Game Room.
 Samazan returned to Neighbours in 2020, reprising his role as Mark Gottlieb for the show's 35th anniversary.

 Post-acting career

-After giving up acting in 2000, Samazan worked as a real estate agent in Wollongong for four years.
-He has worked for Real Estate Australia as a sales consultant.
-He reportedly spent four years at PRDnationwide Helensburgh finishing up in 2006.
+After giving up acting in 2000, Samazan worked as a real estate agent in Wollongong and Helensburgh.
+He then spent 11 years working in digital marketing for Realestate.com.au, before moving on to work for downsizing.com, which focuses on retirement villages.

-He made a part-time return to acting, appearing in guest roles in Big Sky and Head Start.

-Samazan Pty Ltd, a company registered in 1991 which was directed by Bruce Samazan, was deregistered in late 2008.
+Samazan Pty Ltd, a company registered in 1991 which was directed by Samazan, was deregistered in late 2008.